Share On Social!

 Fortunately, new methods like texting are emerging to promote cancer screening.

 We also need more diversity in the cancer research and healthcare workforce, as well as diversity in cancer clinical trials.
-The team behind Salud America! has a new Genentech-funded project to break down systemic barriers and recruit more Latinos into trials.

 Another way we can advocate for health equity is by downloading a Health Equity Report Card.